School Information System

 The analysis being released Friday gives concrete details about a troubling generational divide that helps to explain much of the anxiety that defined the 2016 election.
 Millennials have half the net worth of boomers.
 Their home ownership rate is lower, while their student debt is drastically higher.

-One thought on “K-12 Tax & Spending Climate: Millennials are falling behind their boomer parents”
+One response to “K-12 Tax & Spending Climate: Millennials are falling behind their boomer parents”

 1. It will be interesting what to see just what will happen when these “Millennials” reach retirement age without pensions, savings, etc.